 This year marks the tenth anniversary of Riot Fest.
-To celebrate, the festival will be hosting ten special performances in which bands will play their “classic” albums from start to finish.
-Multimedia editor Patrick Reynolds shares his thoughts on the nine selected bands and albums, presented in order of how far he was able to make it through the album before turning it off.
+To celebrate, Multimedia editor Patrick Reynolds shares his thoughts on the nine selected bands and albums, presented in order of how far he was able to make it through the album before turning it off.

 Lisbon’s Igreja de São Roque (Church of Saint Roch) sports a deceptively plain white facade, but the interior of the 17th-century building is home to some of the most prized (and allegedly expensive) Catholic art and architecture in all of Europe.